 To circumvent this impossibility, mathematicians invented a "trick" that relies on probability density functions and integrals.

 The probability that a continuous random variable takes a value in a given interval is equal to the integral of its probability density function over that interval.

 In turn, the integral is equal to the area of the region in the xy-plane bounded by:

 the vertical lines corresponding to the boundaries of the interval.

-For example, in the picture below the blue line is the pdf of a normal random variable and the area of the red region is equal to the probability that the random variable takes a value comprised between -2 and 2.
+For example, in the picture below the blue line is the pdf of a normal random variable, and the area of the grey region is equal to the probability that the random variable takes a value in the interval between -2 and 2.

 The following is a formal definition.

 Definition The probability density function of a continuous random variable is a function such thatfor any interval .